Our website uses cookies for statistical purposes.

 If you want to detect potential risks in the company you intend to purchase, you must run a due diligence process in Mexico.
 It is a process that identifies the risk of an adverse event that can occur within your business, such as loss of key staff, legal claims, market slumps, or default on payments, etc. If you know these factors of any company before purchasing it, you can make a much better decision regarding if you want to invest in such a company or not.

-Due diligence for foreigners in Mexico
+Real estate due diligence for foreigners in Mexico

 As a foreigner, buying property might be challenging, but the support of the lawyers at our law office in Mexico can make it an easy task for you.
 However, if you are not a Mexican, you might overlook some factors that must be considered.
 For example, after purchasing the property, you might find out that the land was not authorized to be sold or the property had a construction lien against it.
-Our lawyers undertake a comprehensive and rigorous approach to due diligence in Mexico to protect foreigners from such frauds.
+Our Mexican lawyers undertake a comprehensive and rigorous approach to due diligence in Mexico to protect foreigners from such frauds.
 Please find below how our lawyers in Mexico City ensures that this business is safe to invest:

 • Review offers and sale contract;